Orchard Links

 Q: How will I know where to pick?

 A: We place variety signs at the ends if the rows.
 However, not every row will be marked or signs will be pulled mid season for various reasons.
-If you are looking for something specific, PLEASE ASK someone at the main building and we'll direct you as best we can.
+It should also be noted that this orchard has been around for a long time and there may be an odd tree here and there.
+Please pay attention to where and what you are picking.
+You are responsible for what you pick.

 Q:How will i know what is ripe/ ready to pick?